-For an Alternative BMP to be considered for inclusion on the Equivalent BMP List a Design Professional must have successfully completed the current process for Alternative BMPs as outlined by GSWCC Guidance on at least three completed projects where EPD's Notice of Termination Form has been filed.
+For a BMP to be considered for inclusion on the Equivalent BMP List, a Design Professional must have successfully completed the current process for Alternative BMPs as outlined by GSWCC Guidance on at least three completed projects where EPD's Notice of Termination Form has been filed.
+Geographic dispersion of the project sites is encouraged.

-If determined by GSWCC, a geographical dispersion of sites representing the mountain, coastal, piedmont, and plains of Georgia may be necessary.

 The following steps are required:

-FÈProvide Pre-Notice Form to EPD and GSWCC of the intent to apply for an Alternative BMP to be included on the Equivalent BMP List as follows:

-A.Specify on the required checklist which accompanies the Notice of Intent Form that the project includes an Alternative BMP to be included on an Application for the Equivalent BMP List.

-B.The applicant is responsible to solicit and gain approval from site Owners and/or Operators for the installation, maintenance, and removal of Alternative BMPs upon their site.
-Written approval from Owners and/or Operators shall be provided to GSWCC for site selection.

-C.Inform GSWCC of the intent to apply by sending a digital copy of the approved ES&PC plan and a copy of the above to GSWCC when each NOI is filed with EPD.

-2. Once the project involving the Alternative BMP has been completed and a Notice of Termination Form for the project has been filed, submit the following to GSWCC:

-A.A complete Equivalent BMP Application Form and a sample of the BMP.

-B.Three sets (one for each time the Alternative BMP was used in three separate projects) of the required documentation to use the Alternative BMP, based on the current approval process as outlined by GSWCC Guidance (see above).
+- 1. Provide pre-notice to EPD and GSWCC of the intent to apply for an Alternative BMP to be included on the Equivalent BMP List as follows: - A. Specify on the required checklist that accompanies the Notice of Intent Form that the project includes an Alternative BMP that will be included on an Application for the Equivalent BMP List. - B. Inform GSWCC of the intent to apply by sending a digital copy of the approved ES&PC plan and a copy of the above to GSWCC when each NOI is filed with EPD. - 2.
+Once the project involving the Alternative BMP has been completed and a Notice of Termination Form for the project has been filed, submit to GSWCC the following: - A. An Application to be on the Equivalent BMP List and a sample of the BMP. - B. Three sets -- one for each time the Alternative BMP was used in three separate projects -- of the required documentation to use the Alternative BMP, based on the current approval process as outlined by GSWCC Guidance.
 Evidence of repeatable bench and field testing must be included as part of this documentation.
-Only approved ASTM standards or Overview Council-approved standards will be accepted for repeatable bench testing.

-C.Three sets (one for each time the Alternative BMP was used in three separate projects) of the Notice of Termination Form for each project involving the Alternative BMP.
-A waiver of this requirement can be requested from GSWCC if the BMP has completed a minimum 6-month duration of exposure and qualifying event exposure.

-D.An Equivalent BMP Certification Form signed by two individuals, a Level II Certified Design Professional and a Level 1A or Level 1B Certified Personnel, who evaluated the BMPs performance in the field stating that the Alternative BMP performed as expected throughout the life of each of the three projects.
+Only approved ASTM standards or Overview Council-approved standards will be accepted for repeatable bench testing; working test methods will not be accepted. - C. Three sets -- one for each time the Alternative BMP was used in three separate projects -- of the Notice of Termination Form for each project involving the Alternative BMP. - D. A Certification Form signed by two individuals -- a Level II certified Design Professional and a Level 1A or Level 1B Certified Personnel -- who evaluated the BMPs performance in the field stating that the Alternative BMP performed as expected throughout the life of each of the three projects.

-E.Three sets of installation photos (one for each time the Alternative BMP was used) of the

-Alternative BMP utilized in the three projects.

-F.Three sets of after-storm event photos (one for each time the Alternative BMP was used) of the Alternative BMP utilized in the three projects.

-G.Any after-storm event inspection records, as well as inspection and enforcement records made by any federal, state, or local regulatory agency related to this specific BMP on this project.
+- E. Three sets of installation photos -- one for each time the Alternative BMP was used -of the Alternative BMP utilized in the three projects. - F. Three sets of after-storm event photos -one for each time the Alternative BMP was used -- of the Alternative BMP utilized in the three projects. - G. Any post-storm event inspection records as well as inspection and enforcement records made by any federal, state, or local regulatory agency related to this specific BMP on this project.

-The above materials should be submitted to GSWCC both electronically and hard copies to 4310 Lexington Rd, Athens, Georgia 30605.
+The above materials should be submitted to GSWCC both electronically and with hard copies to P.O.
+Box 8024, Athens, Georgia 30603.
+GSWCC will provide copies of the materials submitted to EPD and GDOT upon receipt.
 GSWCC will receive and review the information submitted above.
-GSWCC has the discretion to approve the application, deny the application, request a resubmittal, or request additional infor-Applicants will be informed of GSWCC's Applicants receiving determination in writing. approval or denial for inclusion on the Equivalent BMP List will be notified within 90 days once all required information has been submitted. cants with BMPs denied from inclusion on the Equivalent BMP List may seek review of the GSWCC's determination from the GSWCC State Board.
+GSWCC has the discretion to approve the application, deny the application, request a resubmittal, or request additional information, with consultation from EPD and GDOT.
+Applicants will be informed of GSWCC's determination in writing.
+Applicants receiving approval for inclusion on the Equivalent BMP List will be notified within 90 days.
+Applicants with BMPs denied from inclusion on the Equivalent BMP List may seek review of the GSWCC's determination from the GSWCC State Board.